SonyaMoisset/Pluralsight_Training/README.md

 ## Knockout
 - Knockout Fundamentals by Steve Michelotti

+## Ember
+- Getting Started with Ember 2 by Noel Peden

 ## Angular
 - AngularJS: Get Started by Scott Allen
 - Angular: The Big Picture by Joe Eames